Skip to main content

 Journal Article

-Cushing, K. G. (in press).
+Cushing, K. G. (online).
 An Intriguing Monastic Collection?
 The Case of Rome, Biblioteca Casanatense MS 2010.
 Rechtsgeschichte,

 Rome, Biblioteca Casanatense MS 2010 is an intriguing witness to canonistic activity in eleventh-and early twelfth-century Rome and its environs.
 The manuscript itself-or more properly the two manuscripts that were combined (as I will argue) sometime...
 Read More about An Intriguing Monastic Collection?
 The Case of Rome, Biblioteca Casanatense MS 2010.